Just like in humans, motion sickness and vomiting are never pleasant and can even be an anxiety-producing experience for pets.1

 Does Your Dog Get Car Sick?

 Canine motion sickness is quite common and affects 48% of dogs.3 This can discourage some pet parents from taking their dogs along for the ride, or even end up delaying grooming, training, and medical care.
-Let Cerenia help you and your dog enjoy life every day, without the worry of vomiting due to car sickness.
+Let Cerenia help you and your dog enjoy life every day, without the worry of vomiting due to motion sickness.

 Signs of motion sickness in dogs: